 Ensure you get a fair detailed estimate and straightforward and complete price quotes.
 Moreover, ask the locksmiths to specify if they need to perform any extra tasks, repair, or part replacement that were not part of the job description you have agreed upon.

 Thus, they won’t have any reason to charge you more than the estimate.
 Plus, you can avoid falling into their scam and successfully prevent a locksmith bait and switch scam.

 Fortunately, at Caraballo Liberty Locksmith, we do things the right way.
 So, yes, we are a trusted locksmith business in Miami, FL.
 It’s our mission to ensure you have the facts needed to defend yourself from untrusted locksmith scammers.

 When you decide to work with us, we get things done the right way.
 Emergency or not, we ensure that you get the help you merit.
-If you need a 24-hour locksmith in Coral Gables to assist with a car or home lockout or only want to rekey your locks or need a home safe, our team of locksmith specialists would be happy to help.
+If you need a 24-hour locksmith in Coral Gables to assist with a car or home lockout, or only want to rekey your locks or need a home safe, our locksmith specialists would be happy to help.